Home - About AR - Learning Materials - Exams - Posters

 A directory of WICEN groups can be found here: WICEN

-Others are the UK's RAYNET, Ireland's AREN, NZ's AREC, and the US's ARES & RACES, plus SATERN.
+Others are the UK's RAYNET, Ireland's AREN, NZ's AREC, the US's ARES & RACES, plus SATERN and SKYWARN and Canada's ARES.

 The International Amateur Radio Union represents Amateurs to ITU-R, and assists in the development of Amateur Radio globally and regionally.
 It consists of a global body, and three regional bodies, reflecting the three regions of the ITU.
 The sites also list member societies, so can help you find yours.